railsbridge-boston/cookbook/task-descriptions.md

 * [Childcare](#childcare)
 * [Feedback Survey & Post-workshop Email](#feedback-survey-and-post-workshop-email)
 * [Post-workshop blog post/write-up](#post-workshop-blog-postwrite-up)

+## Lead Organizers
+One or two per workshop.

+The lead organizer's main job is to assign all the other roles to trustworthy people and to make sure everyone does their job in timely fasion.
+Keep in regular contact with all the volunteer organizers to see how everything is proceeding.
+If there is a problem or a bottleneck somewhere, intervene to help out.

 ## Email inquiries
 Time commitment: 30 minutes per week, ongoing